AOTA Approved Provider Program: Criteria & guidelines

 - AOTA CEUs (this should be used to designate credit awarded rather than as search term)

-AOTA considers the following terms (or terms of similar intent) impermissible to use in marketing:
+You may not use the following terms (or terms of similar intent) in marketing:

 - planning